wruan2/ObjectDetect/README.txt

 NOTES:

 Two or more images must be provided when comparing images.
-Otherwise the program will fail.